morethanmaps/morethanmaps.github.io/kalbarri-workshop.md

 Features on the Earth's land surface have different reflectance characteristics at different wavelenghts.
 Think about smooth bright white roofs; these roofs are reflecting lots incoming light across red, green, and blue visible wavelengths which is why the roof is white (reflectance across the visible spectrum) and bright (lots of incoming energy reflected).
 The same prinicple also explains why vegetation appears green; healthy vegetation reflects more green light and absorbs more red and blue light.

 Remote sensors measure reflectance in different spectral wavelengths.
 This allows us to distinguish features on the Earth's surface based on their varying reflectance across wavelengths.
-Our eyes can only sense reflected energy in the visible spectrum; however, remote sensors can sense over a wider range of the electromagnetic spectrum.
+Our eyes can only sense reflected energy in the visible spectrum; however, remote sensors can sense over a wider range of the electromagnetic spectrum e.g. infrared.

 Sensing reflectance across the electromagnetic spectrum increases our capacity to monitor important and interesting properties of Earth surface features.
 For example, water absorbs near-infrared radiation so appears `darker' compared the land surface.
 Green vegetation is reflective in near-infrared wavelengths (as near-infrared radiation reflects off the internal structure of leaves).